 If the cost of repairing the dent is going to be less than your deductible, then it would not be worth your while to file a claim.
-If the cost is only slightly more than your deductible, then you still might not want to file a claim because it could mean that you end up paying higher rates for next policy term.
+If the cost is only slightly more than your deductible, then you still might not want to file a claim because it could mean that you end up paying higher rates for the next policy term.

-Filing a Claim on Your Car Insurance for a Dent
+How to File a Claim on Your Car Insurance for a Dent

 With certain auto insurance coverages, it is possible to file a claim for a dent on your car without having to establish who was at fault for causing the damage.
-The coverages that you would need to be able to file a claim for a dent in your car are collision or comprehensive coverage.
+The coverages that you would need to be able to file a claim for a dent in your car are collision coverage or comprehensive coverage.

 The way that the claims process works is that you will have to pay a deductible for a certain amount of the repair before the car insurance company pays for the rest.

 It is always a good idea to get an estimate on the cost of repairing the damage before going ahead with filing a claim.